Need Help? Give us a call.

 Operating as a pattern day trader requires you to keep $25,000 in your account at all times, though, so if that barrier to entry is a bit too high then you might want to consider trading on foreign exchange or currency markets instead.

 All that said, stock trading won’t offer you as much flexibility as many of the other online business ideas here.
-While you can work from home and be your own boss if you trade stocks or foreign currency on your own dime, it’s still a high-commitment job with long hours and a steep learning curve.
+Although you can work from home and be your own boss if you trade stocks or foreign currency on your own dime, it’s still a high-commitment job with long hours and a steep learning curve.
 You’ll need to put in the time to understand all the different trading requirements, systems, and regulations you’ll be interacting with.

-These 25 online business ideas aren’t just different ways to escape the office lifestyle or wake up late on weekdays.
+These 25 online business ideas for 2019 aren’t just different ways to escape the office lifestyle or wake up late on weekdays.
 They offer a kind of freedom that most people don’t get to experience: managing yourself, living how you want, and taking responsibility for your work in the biggest way possible.